Crusoe22/ClaimStalker-web/README.md

 - Additional Data Fields: Enable users to enter more comprehensive claim details.
 - Data Search: Include search and filter options for managing multiple claims.
 - Mobile Compatibility: Ensure responsive design for better usability on mobile devices.

+    ## Login and Sign Up
+    - This code creates a database connection to MongoDB locally
+    - In the sign up page it enter new user information
+        - Passwords are hashed in database
+    - Checks if user already created

+    #### Check if page is working
+    - Download all packages locally in package.json
+        - use npm install bcrypt ejs express mongoose
+    - This will open page locally
+        nodemon src/index.js